Hotels near Red Mountain North Disc Golf Course

 Which hotels near Red Mountain North Disc Golf Course offer free parking?

-Which hotels near Red Mountain North Disc Golf Course have a pool?
+Which hotels near Red Mountain North Disc Golf Course have an outdoor pool?

 Which hotels near Red Mountain North Disc Golf Course are pet-friendly?